 Matthew T. Fiano

-Matthew grew up in the Norfolk and Virginia Beach.
+Matt grew up in the Norfolk and Virginia Beach.
 He attended Kempsville High School, having the opportunity to play football along side future collegiate and NFL stars.
 Matt has had his fair share of experience from the patient perspective, having multiple surgeries for shoulder, knee, and leg injuries.
 He almost lost both legs in two separate events, one with a football injury and another with a snowboarding accident.
 He knows the important role physical therapy can play on your overall well-being.

 Matt has always had a passion for how the body moves and works, spurring him to study exercise science at Old Dominion University for his undergraduate degree.
 He then continued his education, obtaining his Doctorate of Physical Therapy from Old Dominion University.
 Matt worked in many different settings after school including nursing homes, acute care hospitals, and orthopedic outpatient clinics with high athlete volumes.
 While practicing, he was fortunate enough to be mentored by nationally known, local experts, Andy Altman and Diane Haupt, the go-to physical therapists for shoulder and runner/triathlete injuries respectively.
 Matt resides in Virginia Beach and loves spending time with his beautiful wife, two boys, friends, and fun loving golden-doodle, Charlie.
 Matt still continues to grow as a clinician, obtaining the following certifications:

 - American Board of Physical Therapy Specialties Board Certified Orthopedic Clinical Specialist

 - National Strength and Conditioning Association Certified Strength and Conditioning Specialist